digdilem/taskpony/README.md

 When a List is chosen from the picklist, it will be automatically chosen on subsequent task list reloads until another is selected.

+## Database Backups

+Each day, Taskpony will automatically make a backup of its database by copying `taskpony.db` to `taskpony.db.0`, and rename any previous backups incrementally (.1 to .2, .0 to .1 etc) You can configure how many backups to keep in Settings -> `Number of daily database backups to keep`.

+Restoring a database is a manual process:

+1. Stop Taskpony.
+(Either `systemctl stop taskpony` or if Docker, change to the compose location and `docker compose down`)
+2. Change to the directory containing taskpony.db (`cd /opt/taskpony/db` or if docker `cd data`)
+3. Move the existing taskpony.db elsewhere (`mv taskpony.db taskpony.db.old`)
+4. Copy the chosen backup to taskpony.db (`cp taskpony.db.3 taskpony.db`)
+5. Restart Taskpony and it should now be using the restored database.

+Any issues during this process are likely to be file or permission related, and Taskpony should show them in its console. (`journalctl -u taskpony` or `docker compose logs`)

+Because Taskpony's database is a simple sqlite3 file, it would be possible to automate this process allowing some interesting thoughts about resetting a demo instance or swapping datasets around for some purpose.

 ## Concepts
 - Taskpony is a web based task system with a small footprint that is easy to install and uses very few resources.
 It should be usable on desktop and mobile devices without a dedicated app.
 - It should be easy to self host and maintain.